vincentpanqi/awesome-service-workers/README.md

 - [Instant Loading: Building offline-first Progressive Web Apps - Google I/O 2016](https://youtu.be/cmGr0RszHc8) - A quick dive into the most common technologies and techniques for building progressive web apps.
 - [Offline Web Applications Using IndexedDB & Service Worker](https://www.udacity.com/course/offline-web-applications--ud899) - This free Udacity course is a must if you're planning to dive deep into service workers.

+## Case Studies

+- [Service Workers in Production](https://developers.google.com/web/showcase/case-study/service-workers-iowa) - A case-study about how Google I/O 2015 web app was built.

 ## Specific Technologies